santoshdbhosale/CV_plot_Rscript/README.md

 **BoxPlot:** R scirpt used for creating box plots.
 This graph helps in elucidating the distribution of expression values for proteins (in this case coefficent of variation values assocaited with different LC-MS/MS gradients.

-> The data used for plotting box plot, rank plot and CV plot was derived from our [ASTRAL](https://www.biorxiv.org/content/10.1101/2024.04.26.591396v1.full) preprint.
+> The data used for plotting **box plot, rank plot and CV plot** was derived from our [Astral](https://www.biorxiv.org/content/10.1101/2024.04.26.591396v1.full) preprint.